wp-plugins/starbox/readme.txt

 * Compatible with WP 4.1.1
 * Fix link tag close duplicates
 * Added some theme compatibilities
-* Social Networks removed in the free version.
-Only Facebook add Twitter remained.

 = 3.0.1 =
 * Compatible with WP 4.0.1